iliran11/Liranify/_posts/PerformanceAssesment.md

 To begin this analysis, open your browser's Developer Tools.
 You'll want to focus on the 'Network' tab, and specifically, you'll want to filter for ['doc' type requests](https://developer.chrome.com/docs/devtools/network/#type).
 This will isolate the requests related to the HTML document that is the starting point of the page load.

 ### 3. Analyzing the Size
+> One key aspect of the document request to pay attention to is the size of the document

 One key aspect of the document request to pay attention to is the size of the document.
 The size, as we see, is roughly around 56KB, which falls within the range of reasonable sizes for an HTML document.
 This size represents the amount of data that had to be downloaded to receive the HTML.
 Depending on various factors, including your server's location and the user's network speed, the size of your document could impact the time it takes for the main content to become visible, and thus the LCP score. ![The size of the document](/stimatcky/size.png)

 ### 4. Verifying the Download Speed